mwoolweaver/elucidate/README.md

-# Substrate, Cydia, & friends
+# Elucidate Elucubratus for Procursus

-Substrate, Cydia, & friends only from [Bingner/Elucubratus](https://apt.bingner.com)
+only mobilesubstrate, cydia, & their dependencies from [Bingner/Elucubratus](https://apt.bingner.com)

 ## Issues